HDO-PRO/hdo-pro/README.md

 ## **📜 DMCA Disclaimer**

 HDO PRO does not host or provide media files.
 Content accessible through the app is sourced from third-party providers, and the app is intended for personal, non-commercial use only.
-Users are responsible for ensuring they comply with laws in their respective regions.
+We do not endorse or promote illegal activity.
+Users are responsible for complying with all applicable laws and regulations in their jurisdiction.

-**Please Note:** 🛑 Discord and Telegram channels are temporarily unavailable.
+**Note:** While the official HDO Box does not support or condone what we do, it’s worth mentioning that HDO Box itself operates as a piracy app, thus already breaking some rules.